How to Become a Transcriptionist And Work From Home

 Who hires for work from home transcription?

-My directory has a big listing of transcription jobs with the ones that will consider beginners sectioned off at the top.
+I have a big listing of transcription jobs with the ones that will consider beginners sectioned off at the top.
 That is a decent place to start.

 If you are a complete beginner, any of the companies I listed above in the “where to get practice” section would be options to get accepted for work quickly.